sagnikiitb/hw_training/README.md

 # hw_training
 This repo contains the helper code files.
-Please create a branch with the format hw_training_<your_first_name>
+Please for this repo into your personal accounts
 </br>
 Fill in the code according to the assignment and add launch files as well.
-At the end of the assignment, your branch should contain two packages.
+At the end of the assignment, your fork should contain two packages.
 </br>
 One for the base-station where the joystick will be run.
 </br>